How to drive in a convoy

 On days with heavy traffic there may be a long wait to join a convoy.
-It is therefore wise to check Traffic Information (Norwegian only) and consider alternatives routes if possible.
+It is therefore wise to check the traffic information and consider alternatives routes if possible.

-- Make sure you have enough fuel in your tank.
+Before you go, make sure your car has a fully charged battery or that its fuel tank is full.
 There are no petrol or charging stations on the convoy routes.